sergeballif/NSC-Math-453/GP1.md

 + State the definition of the additive inverse of an integer.
 + State the Ordering Axioms of the Integers.
 + State the Zero Product Property (Theorem 1.10).
-+ State the Additive Cancelation Law (Theorem 1.11).
++ State the Additive Cancellation Law (Theorem 1.11).

 Reading questions